christopher5106/christopher5106.github.io/_posts/2015-12-26-file-format-for-computer-vision-annotations.markdown

 ---
 layout: post
-title:  "Which file format for computer vision annotations?"
+title:  "Image annotations : Which file format and what features for the annotation tool?"
 date:   2015-12-26 08:00:51
 categories: computer vision
 ---

+# File Format

 This is a good question when you start a computer vision project.
 You are going to annotate your pictures in a format that will serve different computer vision tools for training.